FastMaster678/FastMaster678/README.md

 - 👋 Hi, I’m @FastMaster678!
 Nice to meet you!
 - 👀 I’m offhandedly dabbling in SDK app development.
 (Maybe I'll even make a video game someday)
-- 🌱 I’m currently learning basic coding tutorials on Visual Studio.
+- 🌱 I’m currently learning basic coding tutorials on Visual Studio, and Adobe Flash animation.
-- I also like art/animation, and making computer apps work, and more.
+- 🎨 I also like art/animation, and making computer apps work, and more.
-- I hope to be the best coder I can on GitHub!
+- 🙌 I hope to be the best coder I can on GitHub!
-- :D I love attempting millions of things in order to get something to work!
+- 👊 I love attempting millions of things in order to get something to work!
-- 😃 I'm learning C#!
+- ℹ I'm currently thinking of making a game in Adobe Flash/Animate.
 - I love the Nintendo Wii,
 <img src="/Docs/Additional Files/1200px-Wii-console.jpg" width="600" height="600">